anonaddy/addy.io/source/terms.md

 We will not be liable for any loss or damage caused by a distributed denial-of-service attack, viruses or other technologically harmful material that may infect your computer equipment, computer programs, data or other proprietary material due to your use of our site or to your downloading of any material posted on it, or on any website linked to it.

-Use of this service for the purpose of any illegal activity is not permitted.
+Use of this service for the purpose of any unlawful or prohibited activities is not permitted.

 ## Limitation Of Liability